FusionAuth/fusionauth-site/site/learn/expert-advice/tokens/revoking-jwts.md

 setInterval(JWTManager._cleanUp, 7000).unref();
 ```

-Our backend also needs to ensure that it checks JWTs with the JWTManager on each API call.
-This has far less impact on performance than calling out to the identity provider.
+Our backend also needs to ensure that it checks JWTs with the `JWTManager` on each API call.
+This has far less impact the client than calling out to the IdP, as it is in-memory.

 ```js
 router.get('/todo', function(req, res, next) {